-Waterloo is a small but incorporated town in Laurens County – which means it has its own mayor.
-Considering the town had only 166 residents at the time of the 2010 United States Census, this form of governance is impressive for such a small community.
+Located in Laurens County, Waterloo is a small but incorporated town – meaning it is an independent municipality.
+This independence is impressive for such a small community, especially considering the town had only 166 residents at the time of the 2010 census.
 Waterloo was chartered in 1855.
 It served as a stop along the Port Royal & Western Carolina Railway, and its population peaked in 1890 with 291 residents.
-Today, US 221 (Greenwood Highway) runs through the heart of Waterloo, which is located south of the City of Laurens.
+Today, US 221 (Greenwood Highway) runs through Waterloo, which is located south of the City of Laurens.

 The Historical and Architectural Survey of Western Laurens County, South Carolina provides the best source of information about Waterloo’s past, especially in regards to its architecture (see pages 49-53).